Tobias-Kohn/TigerPython-Parser/README.md

 to `true`, however, it will only return a list with `acos, asin, atan, ...`, that is those names starting with `a`.

 Use `TPyParser.defineModule(moduleName: string, moduleBody: string)` in order to add your own modules that can then be 'imported' when the auto-completer analyses your program code.
-The module's body consists of a individual lines, where each line defines either a function or a constant value.
+The module's body consists of individual lines, where each line defines either a function or a constant value.
 The line can start with a type specified in square brackets, followed by a name (no spaces) and a list of parameters in the case of functions.
 A function may also be followed by a doc-string.
 Here is an example: